-We’re in schools for kids, providing support for the whole school and for students at significant risk of dropping out.
+We’re all in for Chicago's kids, providing support for the whole school and for targeted students at significant risk of dropping out.
 This level of support is called our Intensive Program.

-This program places a highly trained, Master’s level CIS of Chicago staff member inside of a school building each day, providing intensive supports such as goal setting, skill building, behavior interventions and supportive guidance – for individual students and groups of students.
-This hands-on, very present, direct support is prioritized for students who are at serious risk of dropping out.
+This program places a highly trained, master’s level CIS of Chicago staff member on the ground at a school each day.
+These caring adults provide supportive guidance for individual students and groups of students, and they assist with goal-setting, skill-building, and behavior interventions.
+This hands-on, direct support is prioritized for students who are at serious risk of dropping out.

-Additionally, of students with specific goals for the school year, 70 percent met their behavior goals, 71 percent met their academic goals, and 63 percent met their attendance goals and 60 percent met their social/emotional learning goals.
+Additionally, of students with specific goals for the school year, 89 percent met their behavior goals, 73 percent met their academic goals, 67 percent met their attendance goals, and 55 percent met their social-emotional learning goals.